apady/auto-deploy/README.md

 ```
 sudo python setup.py
 ```
-After configuring all the prerequisite parameters, try to run `apady_evn`.
+After configuring all the prerequisite parameters, try to run `apady_env`.
 When seeing this, it's done!
 ```
  Welcome to use Apady auto deploy script @author lishen chen